MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

    The **Threads** pane
 :::image-end:::

 For example, suppose that you are paused on a breakpoint in both your main script and your service worker script.
-You want to view the local and global properties for the service worker context, but the **Sources** panel is showing the main script context.
+You want to view the local and global properties for the service worker context, but the **Sources** tool is showing the main script context.
 By choosing on the service worker entry in the **Threads** pane, you should be able to switch to that context.

-## View and edit local, closure, and global properties
+## View and edit properties and variables

 While paused on a line of code, use the **Scope** pane to view and edit the values of properties and variables in the local, closure, and global scopes.